Henan: Religion

-According to a 2012 survey only around 13% of the population of Henan belongs to organised religions, the largest groups being Buddhists with 6.4%, followed by Protestants with 5.6%, Muslims with 1.3% and Catholics with 0.5%.
-Henan has some important centres of Chinese Buddhism, the White Horse Temple and the famous Shaolin Monastery.
+According to a 2012 survey, around 13% of the population of Henan belongs to organised religions, the largest groups being Buddhists with 6.4%, followed by Protestants with 5.6%, Muslims with 1.3% and Catholics with 0.5%.

-Henan has also the largest Christian population by numbers and percentage of any province of China, 6.1% of the province's population as of 2012, corresponding to approximately 7 million Christians.
+Henan has the largest Christian population by numbers and percentage of any province of China, 6.1% of the province's population as of 2012, corresponding to approximately 7 million Christians.
 A 2009 survey reported the share of Christians to be 9.33%.
 In 2019, Communist officials demolished the True Jesus Church near Zhumadian.
 In 2020, Communist officials demolished the Sunzhuang Church.

 The reports didn't give figures for other types of religion; 86% of the population may be either irreligious or involved in worship of nature deities, Confucianism, Taoism and folk religious sects (for example, a sect that is endogenous to Henan is the Tianxian miaodao).
 According to a 2007 survey, approximately 8% of the Henanese believe in and are involved in ancestor veneration, the traditional Chinese religion of the lineages organised into lineage churches and ancestral shrines.

 Detail with incense burner at the Guanlin, Temple Mausoleum of Guandi in Luoyang.

-Indian style pavilion of the White Horse Temple, the first Buddhist temple in China.
+Indian stupa of the White Horse Temple, the first Buddhist temple in China.

 Temple of the Chenghuangshen (City God) of Anyang.

-The Zhongyuan Buddha (Great Buddha of the Central Plains) of the Temple of the Spring in Lushan is currently the second tallest statue in the world.
+The Zhongyuan Great Buddha of the Temple of the Spring in Lushan is the second tallest statue in the world.

-Politics

-The Government of Henan is structured in a dual party-government system like all other governing institutions in mainland China.

-The Governor of Henan is the highest-ranking official in the People's Government of Henan.
-However, in the province's dual party-government governing system, the Governor has less power than the Henan Chinese Communist Party Provincial Committee Secretary, colloquially termed the "Henan CCP Party Chief".